Chennai Super Kings: Consistent performance and suspension (2013–17)

 Before the 2014 season, the Super Kings retained Dhoni, Raina, Jadeja, Ashwin and Bravo ahead of the players' auction.
 At the auction, the franchise bought Brendon McCullum, Dwayne Smith, Faf du Plessis, Ashish Nehra and Mohit Sharma among others.
 The first phase of the IPL season was held in the UAE with the second phase returning to India, but the Super Kings' home matches were shifted from Chennai to Ranchi due to a dispute between the Government of Tamil Nadu and the Tamil Nadu Cricket Association.
 The Super Kings started the season with eight wins in their first ten matches before suffering from a dip in form towards the end of the regular season.
 The team recovered to finish third in the points table to qualify for the playoffs.
-In the first match of the playoffs, the team beat the Mumbai Indians by seven wickets before losing to the Kings XI Punjab side in the next match.
+In the first match of the playoffs, the team beat the Mumbai Indians by seven wickets before losing to the Kings XI Punjab team in the next match.
 In the 2014 Champions League, the Super Kings won two matches to finish second in the group stage to qualify for the semifinal.
 The team beat the Kings XI Punjab in the semi-finals by 65 runs.
 At the final in Bangalore, the Super Kings defeated then IPL champions Kolkata Knight Riders by eight wickets to win their second CLT20 title.
 Raina finished as the highest run-scorer of the tournament and was awarded Man of the Series.

 Ahead of the 2015 season, the Super Kings got Hussey back and also bought Kyle Abbott, Irfan Pathan and Andrew Tye among others in the players' auction.
 In the group stage, the team topped the table with nine wins from 14 matches.
 In the playoffs, the Super Kings lost to the Mumbai Indians by 25 runs in the first qualifier before defeating the Royal Challengers Bangalore in the next match to qualify for the final.
 In the final, the team was again beaten by the Mumbai Indians by 41 runs.
 On 14 July 2015, the Supreme Court appointed committee headed by RM Lodha, suspended the Rajasthan Royals and the Chennai Super Kings franchises from the IPL for a period of two years due to the association of their owners with illegal betting.